kenjimarshall/kenjimarshall.github.io/_projects/hexual.md

 ### Palette

 Choose up to four colours, and search the database for albums that perfectly match all the specified colours (i.e. aren't perceptibly different), or match all but one of the colours in case none of the perfect matches are satisfactory.
+In this mode you can also upload your own image and its color palette will be automatically generated for easy searching.
+You can also filter any search's output by genre.

 ### Search